jleben/drum-transcription-website/index.md

 ## Visualisation

-The Sonic Visualiser plugin provides insight into the operation of the detector and allows exploration of its parameters.
-It re-uses the detector's audio processing components to visualise the data at various stages of processing.
+The Sonic Visualiser plugin provides insight into the operation of the audio processor and allows exploration of its parameters.
+It re-uses the audio processor's components to visualise the data at various stages.
-Audio processing parameters may be tweeked and the resulting data is immediately re-plotted.
+Processing parameters can be tweaked and the resulting data is immediately re-plotted.

 ![Sonic Visualiser Screenshot](images/sonic_vis.png)

-Screenshot: Sonic Vis: onset detection function + onsets

-## MIDI generator and Evaluator
+## Transcription and Evaluation

+The symbolic processor operates on information about individual drum hits.
-This program takes as input the output file of the detector and an additional file that defines the mapping between drum type and strength values as output by the detector on one side, and MIDI instrument numbers and note velocities on the other side.
+It takes as input the output file of the audio processor and an additional file that defines the mapping between the detected drum type and strength values on one side and MIDI instrument numbers and note velocities on the other side.
 This mapping is used to generate a MIDI file with notes corresponding to the detected drum hits.
+The MIDI file can easily be loaded into a digital audio workstation (DAW) for resynthesis.

-Moreover, this program may also perform a statistical evaluation of the detector's performance, if provided another MIDI file to serve as ground truth to compare the detector's output with.
-The result is information about the accuracy, precision and recall of drum hit detection, accuracy of drum type and hit strength evaluation, and the confusion matrix of detected versus true events, by type.
+Moreover, this program may also perform a statistical evaluation of the success of drum hit detection, if provided another CSV or MIDI file to serve as ground truth to compare the audio processor's output with.
+This can be the result of annotation of the drum recording in a DAW.
+However, for highly controlled testing of the system, it is typical to create MIDI scores first and then synthesize them into audio to process using the system.

+The result of quality evaluation is information about the accuracy, precision and recall of drum hit detection, accuracy of drum type and hit strength evaluation, and the confusion matrix of detected versus true events, by type.

 Example evaluation output: